SumoLogic/sumologic-otel-collector-packaging/docs/ci-to-rc-promotion.md

 with the status of all promotion operations.
 The summary will include:

 - The collector version that was promoted
-- The status of the packaging promotion (ci-builds → release-candidates)
+- The status of the packaging promotion (ci → rc)
-- The status of the containers promotion (ci-builds → release-candidates)
+- The status of the containers promotion (ci → rc)
 - Links to the workflow runs for verification

 The promoted artifacts will be available in:

-1. **Packaging release-candidates**: Repository packages promoted from ci-builds
+1. **Packaging release-candidates**: Repository packages promoted from ci
-2. **Containers release-candidates**: Container images promoted from ci-builds
+2. **Containers release-candidates**: Container images promoted from ci

 ## Troubleshooting